graemelambert/cv/README.md

 Kresko specialise in creating e-commerce websites, building mobile and web applications and providing powerful and scalable website hosting solutions to meet any demand and budget and to help your company grow.

 Some of our clients require us to sign non-disclosure agreements so we can't be too specific about the work that we have done for them, but an example of some of the projects completed for clients through Kresko include;
-- Built a bespoke React application into Magento 1.9 for an after-care product as part of a wider strategy to move the frontend to a completely standalone setup interfacing with a headless Magento backend
+- Built a bespoke React application for an after-care product into a Magento 1.9 frontend, which used Twitter Bootstrap, as part of a wider strategy to move the frontend to a completely standalone setup interfacing with a headless Magento backend
 - subscription system for notifying a maximum of 5 people when a product is back in stock and giving each person a limited amount of exclusive time to buy before it moves on to the next person (Magento 1.9)
 - rewritten the Magento product page from scratch to move away from the mess of core Magento - this meant the templates were very lean and clean and easy to extend with a small amount of layout XML (Magento 1.9)
 - MetaPack integration written for Magento 2 client